Zeallord/Zeallord/README.md

 - 🔭 I'm not a programmer

-- 😎 I'm interested in bots and the web
+- 😎 I am interested in bots and websites

 - 🤝 I'm always learning
 </div>